ocristian/java-box/lambdas-and-streams/README.md

 *The Simplest Stream Solution*
 - use a specialised form of max()
-- one that takes a Comparator as a paramenter
+- one that takes a Comparator as a parameter
 ```java
 	Files.lines(input)
 		.max( comparingInt( String::length ) )